-- 922. If you have been supplied with an office mobile phone, you may only use it for personal calls if: - you have reached an agreement with your line manager as to what are reasonable personal calls or - you inform your line manager and make arrangements with the FAM to reimburse the cost of these calls, if they amount to more than £5.00. - 923.
-The internet use rules and guidance above apply to your office mobile phone - 924.
-The email rules and guidance above apply if your work email is accessible on your office mobile phone - 925.
-Text messages should only be used for internal communication and when no other option is reasonably available. - 926.
-You may also occasionally use the fax system for personal use. - 927.
+- 923. If you have been supplied with an office mobile phone, you may only use it for personal calls if: - you have reached an agreement with your line manager as to what are reasonable personal calls or - you inform your line manager and make arrangements with the FAM to reimburse the cost of these calls, if they amount to more than £5.00. - 924.
+The internet use rules and guidance above apply to your office mobile phone - 925.
+The email rules and guidance above apply if your work email is accessible on your office mobile phone - 926.
+Text messages should only be used for internal communication and when no other option is reasonably available. - 927.
 You may not, however, under any circumstances, use the Commissioner's postage or stationery for personal purposes.